Consensys/UniversalToken/README.md

 dAuriel makes use of more evolved / granular controls to secure transfers.
 Those controls can evolve quickly and require flexibility, which makes it difficult to hard-code them on-chain.

-### dAuriel transaction - A way to secure all transfers with a certificate generated off-chain by the issuer.
+### dAuriel transaction - A way to secure all transfers with a certificate generated off-chain by the issuer

 The use of an additional 'data' parameter in the transfer functions can enable more evolved / granular controls:
 ```